 Microtransit solutions like Via deliver much more widespread service at similar cost.
 In theory, smaller buses, operating at a lower cost per mile with less labor, would provide more frequent service at lower fares.
 In praxis, Bridj and Chariot succumbed to the fact that microtransit is squeezed between the high cost of complying with regulations and providing a service that people can afford.

 Some workarounds we’ve seen involve enabling public systems with private technology.
-The thinking here is that no public transit systems are set up to be profitable businesses so trying to replace them is a recipe for disaster.
+The key insight here is that no public transit systems are set up to be profitable businesses so trying to replace them is a recipe for disaster.
 Instead, some startups are positioning themselves as ancillaries for public transport.
 Cities have previously collaborated with private companies to design and adopt smartcards, open data, and universal apps that will allow riders to find, compare, book, and pay for trips that combine buses, trains, bikes, and ride-sharing vehicles.
-For example, Token Transit, one of our portfolio companies, is offering seamless mobile payment solutions for city bus services around the country — reducing friction for mass transit.
-Another startup, Blaise Transit is building a planned transit solution similar to Via, but the team is working directly with cities to utilize their existing bus infrastructure.
+For example, Token Transit (a portfolio company) is offering seamless mobile payment solutions for city bus services around the country — reducing friction for mass transit.
+Another startup, Blaise Transit, is building a planned transit solution similar to Via, but the team is working directly with cities to utilize their existing bus infrastructure.

 The other leading thesis in mobility revolves around the idea that AV technology is a missing but necessary link if we're ever to overcome UTN congestion.
-This doesn't necessitate fully-fledged Level 5 robotaxis, as is indicated by May Mobility’s success thus far.
+Nevertheless, this doesn't necessitate fully-fledged Level 5 robotaxis, as is indicated by May Mobility’s success thus far.
 Shuttles could be used in residential communities to link to existing transit lines for trains and buses.
-These kinds of solutions are the key to unlocking the entire register of private and public transit.
+These “islands of autonomy” are the key to unlocking the entire register of private and public transit.
 This matching of modes is what we see as the ultimate means through which we realize the full potential of mobility and reduce congestion in the near term.

 Granted, this will require continued public-sector involvement to create policies that limit the negative aspects of these various solutions while reinforcing the positive.
 Accomplishing this, such services will consistently match customers with the most efficient and environmentally-friendly travel choices, reducing UTN congestion across the board.

 Thank you to Santosh for reading early versions.